Frequently Asked Questions

 What are the minimum GPA and GRE scores for admission?

-The admissions committee bases its decisions on a combined assessment of the applicant’s grades, scores on standardized tests, letters of recommendation, research experience, and personal statement.
-The GPA and GRE scores are just two components of a larger view of the applicant’s potential for success.
-Whereas there is no minimum GPA or GRE performance for admission, applicant’s with GPA’s below 3.2 or a combined GRE percentile sum below 200 (Quantitative + Verbal + Analytical) are generally at a significant disadvantage.
+The Admissions Committee bases its decisions on a combined assessment of the letters of recommendation, research experience, personal statement, grades, answers provided to questions on the application, and an interview.
+The GPA is just one component of a larger view of the applicant’s potential for success and there is no minimum GPA required for application.

 Do you accept international students?